Procedural Integrity – it’s not as simple as screwing in a lightbulb

 How about another example where I was dealing with a wealthy elderly client who though appeared lucid, having testamentary capacity but due to the nature of her testamentary instructions could aggravate some family members?
 Although she believed there wouldn’t be, my job is to hope for the best but prepare for the worst.
 Circumstances often dictate what you can do, and, in this situation, I ensured a medical doctor certified the LPA which was around the time the will was also signed.
 Coupled with everything else I was satisfied that the burden of proof would lie with the one disputing, if there be one.

 The planning can be even more onerous when involved with lifetime inheritance tax or CGT planning.
-It’s crucial to ensure planning that involves gifts out of surplus income, gifting for a dependent relative, gifts into trusts, gifting properties to children and retaining the rent and much more, where the entity who could be disputing such planning is HMRC.
+It’s crucial to ensure planning is just as robust where it involves gifts out of surplus income, gifting for a dependent relative, gifts into trusts, gifting properties to children and retaining the rent, and much more, where the entity who could be disputing such planning is HMRC.

 Often such planning involves trusts, and trusts are only as goods as the trustees which is why it’s fundamentally important to have professional trustees and highly qualified STEP accredited consultants involved in the advice and implementation of any solutions.